Utah v. Lafferty

 Utah v.
 Lafferty was a 1984 murder case in the U.S. state of Utah.
-It gained substantial publicity due to the accused persons' statement that the murders were the result of a divine revelation.
+Brothers Ron and Dan Lafferty were found guilty of murdering their brother Allan's wife Brenda Lafferty, along with Brenda's young daughter.
+The case gained substantial publicity due to statements by the accused that the murders were the result of a divine revelation related to the defendant's extremist interpretation of Mormon fundamentalist beliefs.

 History

-Ron Lafferty and his younger brother Dan were charged for the throat-slashing homicides of their sister-in-law Brenda Wright Lafferty and her 15-month-old daughter, Erica, that occurred on July 24, 1984.
-Ron, a self-proclaimed prophet, claimed to have received a revelation from God in which he was instructed to "remove" several people, including the two victims.
+Ron Lafferty and his younger brother Dan were charged with the homicides of their sister-in-law Brenda Wright Lafferty and her 15-month-old daughter Erica that occurred on July 24, 1984 in the city of American Fork, Utah.
+Both victims died after their throats were cut.

+Ron was a self-proclaimed prophet, affiliated with the School of Prophets, a fundamentalist Mormon sect.
+Ron and Dan had both been excommunicated from the mainline Church of Jesus Christ of Latter-day Saints in 1983.
+Ron claimed to have received a revelation from God in which he was instructed to "remove" several people, including the two victims.
+Ron planned several additional homicides, but fled Utah after killing Brenda and Erica.
+The brothers were arrested in Reno, Nevada several weeks after the crime, and quickly confessed.

-Attorneys Michael Esplin and Gary Weight were appointed to serve as "standby" counsel for the brothers when they were charged with homicide in August 1984.
-They represented the brothers during their competency hearings.
-At the conclusion of the competency evaluations, and while incarcerated in the Utah County jail, Ron Lafferty attempted suicide in December 1984.
-This resulted in severe injury and mental damage.
+The Lafferty brothers were charged with homicide in August 1984.
+Dan Lafferty represented himself, but attorneys Michael Esplin and Gary Wright were appointed to serve as "standby" counsel for the brothers.
+Esplin and Wright also represented the brothers during their competency hearings.
+At the conclusion of the competency evaluations, and while incarcerated in the Utah County jail, Ron attempted suicide in December 1984.
+This suicide attempt resulted in severe injury and mental damage.
 Following the suicide attempt, Ron was held at the Utah State Hospital for several months.

 Dan's case

-Dan Lafferty represented himself during his trial, although he had access to the standby counsel.
-The jury trial resulted in a guilty verdict, and he was sentenced to two life sentences to be served concurrently without the possibility of parole.
-Esplin and Weight appealed the case to the Utah Supreme Court, which upheld his conviction.
+The brothers were tried separately.
+Dan's jury trial resulted in a guilty verdict.
+He was sentenced to two life terms, to be served concurrently without the possibility of parole.
+Esplin and Wright appealed the case to the Utah Supreme Court, which upheld his conviction.

+Dan Lafferty was alive as of 2022, still imprisoned in Utah.